Crock Pot Scalloped Potatoes are easy, cheesy and delicious! When those winter carb cravings hit, why not cook up cheesy slow cooker potatoes?

-Crockpot Scalloped Potatoes are filling and uncomplicated requiring just a few simple ingredients!
-They are super forgiving, and you can vary the recipe to suit yourself.
-So go ahead and experiment!
+Crockpot Scalloped Potatoes are delicious and easy, requiring just a few simple ingredients!
+They are super forgiving, so go ahead and experiment!

 How to Make Crock Pot Scalloped Potatoes

-These are easy to get into the slow cooker and will need about 4-5 hours on high or 7-8 hours on low.
+- Crockpot scalloped potatoes will cook in 4-5 hours on high or 7-8 hours on low.

-If your potatoes are done early, simply turn the slow cooker off (they will stay warm for over an hour) or turn it to warm.
+- If the potatoes are done early, simply turn the slow cooker off (they will stay warm for over an hour) or turn it to warm.

 Crock Pot Scalloped Potatoes